How to Check System Uptime in Windows 10

 SEE ALSO: How to Speed Up Windows 10 using Simple Tricks?

-Above tutorial explained 5 methods to check computer uptime in Windows 10.
-Most reliable, simple and straightforward method is using the Task Manager.
+The above tutorial explained 5 methods to check computer uptime in Windows 10.
+The most reliable, simple, and straightforward method is using the Task Manager.
 However, it’s a good idea to keep all these methods handy.
 Event Viewer and PowerShell are advanced tools that you can use to troubleshoot problems in Windows 10.